datamarts/prostore/README.md

+Project is in active development and has been moved to https://repository.datamart.ru/datamarts/prostore

 # Prostore
 Prostore is an open-source integration system providing a temporal DB unified interface to the heterogenous data store.
 It’s purposed for a datamart implementation.